esovetkin/jbs/docs/motivation.md

 _: |
 ```

-This silently expanded in an unexpected way.
-In this case, it was my fault.
+This can expand in an unexpected way.
+In this case, the mistake was mine.
 The `separator` was not needed at all.
 However, the following also achieves the intended result:

 ```yaml
 separator: |
 _: |
 ```

-The worst part is that there are no warnings for these small mistakes that can break your job runs.
+The worst part is that there are no warnings for these small mistakes, even though they can break your job runs.

 ![](logo_facepalm.png)